Jordan Singh stuns on his evolving debut “Like a Knife”

 Unlike it was on those other versions, Singh’s Americana drawl comes through stronger than ever; his storytelling style strengthened by years of practice.
 He allows his voice to stretch out and reach, controlling it rather than leaving it wildly unrestrained.
 Recent political events have also shaped the song’s narrative–the song’s chorus was retroactively added to reflect on Singh’s feelings about the current state of American politics (“Hope is its own form of blindness”).
 That feeling of helplessness comes through easily, both in the way that he sings it and in his carefully chosen lyrics.

-Even though it’s been seven years after the song was first put on YouTube, “Like a Knife” still remains as fresh as the day he first posted it on YouTube–ever-evolving alongside the pensive artist who sings it.
+Even though it’s been seven years after the song was first put on YouTube, “Like a Knife” still remains as fresh as the day he first posted it–ever-evolving alongside the pensive artist who sings it.